epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 - Keep a regular schedule, preferably weekly, and avoid rescheduling it;
 - It is not a status update meeting, although once in a while you may use for it, to address issues and follow-up on goals.

+## How to get Started

 What you need to get started?
 Not much, you just need:

 - To book a weekly one-to-one
 - To have a shared document to keep track of agenda, notes and actions

+## Topics for Discussion

+There are many relevant topics to cover during one-one-ones.
+Some interesting ones you may consider to explore:

+- Personal life;
+- Career development;
+- Individual performance;
+- Team work, team performance and work process;
+- Organization's strategy, goals, and culture;

+Some of them you are going to discuss more often than others.
+We are going to deep dive those in the blog.

+### For Software Engineers

+- Help assess and develop relevant hard and soft skill, such as those covered in [What Distinguishes Great Software Engineers?](/what-distinguishes-great-software-engineers)

 ## Related Posts